ministryofjustice/opg-use-an-lpa/mock-integrations/README.md

 # Gateway mock

-Mock servers which together mimic the data-lpa gateway API.
+Mock servers which together mimic the data-lpa API.

 Runs using [Prism](https://stoplight.io/open-source/prism), delivering the API specified in the latest version of the
 [Sirius Swagger doc](https://github.com/ministryofjustice/opg-sirius-api-gateway/blob/master/docs/swagger.v1.yaml).

-A Prism instance (mocksirius) and an nginx instance (gateway) are spun up as part of the docker-compose script in dev to enable lightweight testing of the Make an LPA tool without a full Sirius stack.
+A Prism instance (data-lpa) and an nginx instance (api-gateway) are spun up as part of the docker-compose service to provide lightweight testing of the Use a Lasting Power of Attorney servicve without a full Sirius stack.

-This mock uses data which matches
+Specifically, the IDs of X LPAs are mapped to examples added in `swagger-examples.yaml` for the examples themselves.
-[the data set up in the pre-prod Sirius instance](https://opgtransform.atlassian.net/wiki/spaces/LDS/pages/1289191456/Testing+Track+my+LPA+Status).
-In turn, the Sirius pre-prod data corresponds with the seeding data used in Make (see `seeding` directory in the root of this project).
+The mappings are defined in `nginx.conf`, which associate an Reference ID with a named example.

-Specifically, the IDs of X LPAs are mapped to examples added to the Sirius Swagger YAML: see `swagger-examples.yaml` for the examples themselves.
-The mapping goes from an LPA ID to an example name (see `nginx.conf`, which contains the mapping).
 The example name is then used in the gateway nginx proxy to add a `Prefer: example=<name>` header to requests, which are then forwarded to the Prism proxy.
 This `Prefer` header
-[instructs Prism to a return a particular Swagger example as a response](https://github.com/stoplightio/prism/blob/master/docs/guides/01-mocking.md#Response-Generation), allowing us to predictably show a status for an LPA.
-Without this intermediate proxy, Prism can only return a single baked response, or dynamic responses with random data which varies for every request.
+[instructs Prism to a return a particular Swagger example as a response](https://github.com/stoplightio/prism/blob/master/docs/guides/01-mocking.md#Response-Generation), allowing us to predictably return the correct array of LPAs for a given request.

 ## Viewing the examples